 The jojoba is non-comedogenic, meaning it won’t clog your pores, and is an antioxidant, which enables it to fight oxidative damage caused by the environment.
 Jojoba is healing, soothing, and also it’s just kind of fun to say.
 (And yes, that j in jojoba is pronounced like an h, just like in jalapeño).

 Using vanilla oil adds a sweet scent that’s warm and uplifting.
-It also contains certain acids and agents that fend off free radicals, which can damage and age the skin.
+It also contains certain acids and agents that fend off free radicals, which can damage the skin.
 The three drips of rosemary extract help to preserve the mixture, though you still want to make a fresh batch within 10 days or so.

 If you’re someone who has extracts, essential oils, aloe vera gel, and a variety of teas on hand, then you might just be able to set up your own little facial spray station.
 It can be lots of fun to experiment with different combinations, mixing in different aromas and researching the benefits of various essential oils and elements on the skin.

 But if all of the above seems like more work when all you really wanted was to relax and reach for a quick spritz to cool off, then you’re in luck.
 Viviane Woodard’s Hydra Moist Total Body Mist is moisture in a bottle, quite literally.
 If you suffer from flaky skin all over, then this is totally the right choice, and for more than just your mug.
 You can use this spray all over your body, including your hair!
 Face mists for days!!